agathadelolmo/911_calls_app/README.md

 Note: You will need a free OpenRouteService API key: https://account.heigit.org/

 -- To follow the same workflow in R --

-Interactive Shiny application that maps the most recent 911 calls in Monroe County, NY and displays routes to the nearest hospital and police station.

-Note: The app interface is in Spanish.

 Features
 - Visualize 911 calls with color-coded markers based on status